Jussie Smollett to learn fate in staged attack conviction

 Associated Press

-CHICAGO (AP) — Actor Jussie Smollett is scheduled to return to court on Thursday, where he will learn if a judge will order him locked up for his conviction of lying to police about a racist and homophobic attack that he orchestrated himself or allow him to remain free.
+CHICAGO (AP) — Actor Jussie Smollett returned to court on Thursday, where he will learn if a judge will order him locked up for his conviction of lying to police about a racist and homophobic attack that he orchestrated himself or allow him to remain free.

+Smollett arrived at the Cook County Courthouse Thursday afternoon, flanked by family members and his attorneys.
+At the hearing, his defense team first sought to have the jury’s verdict overturned on legal grounds.

+Defense attorney Tina Glandian said legal errors predate the trial and argued that a county judge did not have the legal authority to permit a second prosecution of Smollett led by special prosecutors after Cook County State’s Attorney Kim Foxx’s office dropped all charges against him.
+But judges rarely grant such motions.

 Smollett, who is expected to continue to deny his role in the staged attack in January 2019, faces up to three years in prison for each of the five felony counts of disorderly conduct — the charge filed for lying to police — of which he was convicted.
 He was acquitted on a sixth count.